 We got the car onto jackstands, removed the wheels, and commenced the removal of the old shocks.
 Really, this was super easy — there are three steps: 1) remove the two bolts at the top of the shock tower holding the top hats on, 2) disconnect the sway bar, so it wouldn’t hold up the A-arm and, 3) remove the bottom bolt that goes through the A-arm.
 The fronts needed a little coaxing, but we were able to get them out without having to disconnect anything else.

 The installation was simple.
-Remove the four mounting bolts and one bolt on each end-link, and the old one is out, then replace the stock rubber bushings with the supplied urethane bushings making sure to use the supplied grease so it won’t squeak.
+Remove the four mounting bolts and one bolt on each end-link, and the old one is out, then replace the stock rubber bushings with the supplied urethane bushings making sure to use the provided grease so it won’t squeak.
 There is no instruction as to which adjustment hole is a good starting point, but take our advice and start with them in the outside hole — this is the softest setting — it will keep you out of trouble.
-We kept the stock non-adjustable end-links for the time being, but changed to adjustable heim-joints later.
+We kept the stock, non-adjustable end-links for the time being, but changed to adjustable Heim-joints later.

 Translation To The Track